howerj/lfsr/readme.md

 Type `gforth lfsr.fth` to rebuild `lfsr.hex`, a pre-built hex file containing an implementation of Forth is already provided.

+This `readme.md` will not contain a Forth tutorial, look elsewhere for one.

+For a list of all defined functions in Forth type `words`.

+Hitting `CTRL-D` **Will not** cause the system to exit.

+# Instruction Set

+A short summary of the instruction set and design

+* The machine is an accumulator based machine.
+* All instructions are 16-bits in length.
+* The top four bits determine the instruction.
+* The lowest four bits are the operand parameter.
+* Addresses are in number of 16-bit cells, not bytes.
+* The program counter is 8-bits in size and is advanced with a LFSR.
+* The top most bit determined whether the operand is used directly or whether or it loaded first.

+The instruction set has been carefully chosen so that it should be very simple to implement in a traditional manner, or in a bit-serial fashion (much like my other CPU project at <https://github.com/howerj/bit-serial> that runs on an FPGA).
+It has also been designed so that it should be possible to implement in 7400 series logic ICs (excluding ROM and RAM) as well as on an FPGA.
+There may be no savings in logic on an FPGA due to the fact that slices have a built in carry chain usually, but a comparison could be made when the system is implemented on an FPGA.

+As the Program Counter does not use addition, it was decided that addition should be removed from the instruction set.
+It is sorely missed and makes the Forth code more complex and slows it down.
+The only instruction that feels like it should be present (to me) is bit-wise OR, in practice it is not used that much within the interpreter so it not missed, it is reimplemented using bitwise AND and INVERT (XOR against all bits set).

+The instructions are:

+	0 : AND   : ACC = ACC & ARG
+	1 : XOR   : ACC = ACC ^ ARG
+	2 : LLS1  : ACC = ACC << 1
+	3 : LRS1  : ACC = ACC >> 1
+	4 : LOAD  : ACC = MEM[ARG]
+	5 : STORE : MEM[ARG] = ACC
+	6 : JUMP  : PC = ARG
+	7 : JUMPZ : IF (ACC == 0) { PC = ARG }

+All instructions advance the program counter except the `JUMP`, and conditionally `JUMPZ`.
+All instruction affect or use the accumulator except the jump instructions, and all arguments use the `ARG` value except the shift instructions `LLS1`/`LRS1`. `MEM` consists of a linear array of 16-bit values.

+`ACC` is the 16-bit accumulator.

+`ARG` is either the zero extended 12-bit operand (the lowest 12-bits of the instruction) as is, or the 16-bit value `MEM[operand]` if the topmost bit of the instruction is set.

+Input and Output is memory mapped, reading from a negative address (high bit set) causes a byte to be read or output.
+This is triggered from reading or writing to any negative address, if multiple peripherals are to be added the address will have to be decoded correctly.

+For the purposes of simulation `JUMP` will cause the CPU to halt if the jump address is the same as the program counter.
+This will not be implemented in hardware.

+The program counter uses a 8-bit LFSR to advance, that means only 256 16-bit values can be directly addressed by this CPU, this is not a limitation that matters for the purpose of the software running on this system, a complete Forth Programming Language image, as the Virtual Machine that supports Forth can be written in under 256 instructions for this system.
+That Forth Virtual Machine can address more memory by using LOAD/STORE to access values outside the 256 instruction range.

+This instruction set might change depending on the implementation, or when it comes to implementation, to make things easier and smaller still.

 # To Do